Mkadri66/ft_printf/README.md

   make
   ```

-This generates a libft.a file (static library).
+This generates a ft_printf.a file (static library).

 You can execute the code with this command :
   ```bash